-We have conducted an actuarial valuation of the non-life insurance business of Intra Africa Assurance Company Limited as at 31 December 2017.
+We have conducted an actuarial valuation of the non-life insurance business of Intra Africa Assurance Company Limited as at 31 December 2018.

 The valuation was conducted in accordance with generally accepted actuarial principles and in accordance with the requirements of the Kenyan Insurance Act.
-Those principles require prudent provision for future out go under contracts, generally based upon the assumptions that current conditions will continue.
+Those principles require a best estimate provision for future out go under contracts, generally based upon the assumptions that current conditions will continue.
 Provision is therefore not made for all possible contingencies.